Self-Hosting Guide

 Step 3: Start services

-Use Docker for services:
+Use Docker for PostgreSQL and Redis:

 Step 4: Build and run